Apply to this Program

-- Students must submit an online application AND a Course Planning form by 5 p.m. the Wednesday after the Thanksgiving break of sophomore year to study abroad in the year, fall, or spring term of junior year.
+- Students must submit an online application bye the second Wednesday after the Thanksgiving break of sophomore year to study abroad in the year, fall, or spring term of junior year.

 - All students must declare their major, and minor if applicable, prior to submitting their online application.